Scaling Leadership Development for Maximum Impact

 Organizations that are most effective at creating new leadership capabilities across different functions are intentional, strategic, and focused on effectively linking that development to business results.
 Employees throughout the organization expect each other to engage, change, innovate, and move forward.
 Traditional leadership development fails to support this kind of agile workplace.

 Scaling leadership development efficiently and effectively enhances the ability of an organization to quickly execute its strategy and achieve its goals.
-It can help generate revenue, accelerate innovation, and develop market agility.
+It can help accelerate innovation, develop market agility, and generate revenue.
 Doing this well will optimize the return on a leadership development initiative.
-It’s larger than just another Human Resources or Learning and Development initiative, and it requires the involvement of business leaders throughout the organization.
+It’s larger than just another Human Resources or Learning & Development initiative, and it requires the involvement of business leaders throughout the organization.

 The key to scaling is devising a strategy at the outset.
 Once in place, it is imperative to have the processes and the talent in place to support the initiative.

 When scaling leadership development, it’s essential to focus on these 3 principles: